 - Weight: 66 lbs.
 (30 kg) (Without Resting ECG System)

 Philips PageWriter Touch Features

-The refurbished Philips PageWriter Touch EKG makes it easy for users to record, analyze, print, store, and transmit ECG data.
+The Philips PageWriter Touch EKG makes it easy for users to record, analyze, print, store, and transmit ECG data.
 Designed for use in large hospitals, the PageWriter Touch makes every part of the cardiac testing process much simpler.
 The design of the patient module guarantees the lead-wires won’t get tangled.
 The PageWriter Touch includes a large, high-quality touch screen to easily view data.
-It is also print-ready with interpretation and ECG snapshots, as well as lead quality check.
+It’s also print-ready with interpretation, ECG snapshots, and lead quality checks.

 - Easy, Fast, 12-Lead ECGs for Large or Small Hospitals

 - Preview reports before printing

 Philips PageWriter Touch Specifications

 - ECG signal acquisition of up to 12 leads for both adult and pediatric patients